Horsmann/DKProCorePyPeline/README.md

 2) Maven

-3) both tools must be setup correctly to work on the command line or shell environment
+3) Both tools must be setup correctly to work on the command line or shell environment

 4) Python3
 ```

-Java version depends on the DKPro version you are using.
+The required Java version depends on the DKPro version you are using but everything from 1.8+ works (version 1.10.0)